HaraldKi/Oooh_CallerRunsPolicy/README.md

 2. There should always be slight pressure on the thread pool, meaning whenever a task is finished, at least one more should be ready for processing.

 This, however, means that the producer, on the average, should be faster than all consumers combined.
 As a result, the producer will eventually fill the queue, independent on how long it is.
 Long queues just take longer to fill up, but under the assumption of an infinite stream of tasks produced, it definitely will fill up.
-Consequently there is no point in having a long queue.
+Consequently there is no point in having a long queue in the first place.
 In fact a queue length equal to the number of tasks should suffice, because if it is kept filled by the producer, there is always one task ready for each thread.

 Now consider a small number of long running tasks randomly spread between the short running tasks.
 According to the above reasoning, the producer will always hit a full queue.
 But instead of just waiting for the next slot to become free, CallerRunsPolicy uses the producer thread to run the long running task.
 The short queue will meanwhile drain and the consumer threads start idling.